Genivia/ugrep/README.md

-Where `-l` (files with matches) lists the files specified in `.gitignore` matched by the empty pattern `''`, which is typically used to match any non-empty file (as per POSIX.1 grep compliance).
+Where `-l` (files with matches) lists the files specified in `.gitignore` matched by the empty pattern `''`, which is typically used to match any non-empty file (as per POSIX.1 grep standard).

 Note that the complement of `--exclude` is not `--include`, so we cannot reliably list the files that are ignored with `--include-from='.gitignore'`.